georgik/rustzx-esp32/README.md

 ### Assembly of the main part

-- connect ESP32-S3-BOX with USB-C to computer and flash the application
+- connect ESP32-S3-BOX or M5Stack CoreS3 with USB-C to computer and flash the application

 ## Software setup